-The fight will take place on bonfire night, just over two weeks after Holyfield turns 48.
+The fight will occur on bonfire night, just over two weeks after Holyfield turns 48.
 Holyfield has promised firework’s on the night as he defends his little-regarded WBF Heavyweight crown.

-At 47, the former WBC, WBA and IBF champion say’s he won’t stop boxing until he recaptures one of the main four versions of the top division crown.
+At 47, the former WBC, WBA, and IBF champion say he won’t stop boxing until he recaptures one of the main four versions of the top division crown.

 In his last fight, the former undisputed cruiserweight ruler defeated South African Francois Botha via eighth-round TKO.

-Sadly, he has only won one of his last seven challenges for a main version of the World Title.
+Sadly, he has only won one of his last seven challenges for any version of the World Title.

-But Holyfield has continued on, winning four out of eleven bouts in nearly nine years.
+But Holyfield has continued, winning four out of eleven bouts in nearly nine years.

-It’s a far cry from his hey-day when he mixed it with the best of his generation beating Mike Tyson twice, drawing with Lennox Lewis and having a trilogy with Riddick Bowe.
+It’s a far cry from his heyday when he mixed it with the best of his generation, beating Mike Tyson twice, controversially drawing with Lennox Lewis, and having a fantastic trilogy with Riddick Bowe.

-People think as long as he is competitive and his faculties all stand up that he should be able to follow his dream.
+People think as long as he is competitive and his faculties stand up, he should be able to follow his dream.

 A defeat to William’s would hopefully see the final bell rung on his legendary career.